The Driller Killer: Plot

 The next day, Reno complains about the Roosters to their landlord.
-However, the landlord refuses to act since the music doesn’t bother him.
-He demands the rent money, and ends up giving Reno a skinned rabbit for dinner.
+However, the landlord refuses to act since the music does not bother him.
+He demands the rent money and gives Reno a skinned rabbit for dinner.
 Reno takes the rabbit home, repeatedly stabbing it during the preparation.
-During a brief reprieve from the music, Reno hears voices calling his name and sees an image of Carol with her eyes gouged out.
-That night, Reno leaves his apartment and heads outside armed with a power drill connected to a portable battery pack.
-He discovers a homeless man inside an abandoned building and brutally kills him.
-The following evening, Reno, Carol and Pamela see Tony Coca-Cola and the Roosters at a nightclub.
+During a reprieve from the music, Reno hears voices calling his name and has a vision of Carol with her eyes gouged out.

+That night, Reno leaves his apartment and heads outside, armed with a power drill connected to a portable battery pack.
+He discovers a homeless man inside an abandoned building and kills him.
+The following evening, Reno, Carol, and Pamela see Tony Coca-Cola and the Roosters at a nightclub.
 As the Roosters play, Reno becomes irritated by the music and crowd and leaves while Carol and Pamela dance and kiss.

-Reno returns to his apartment, grabs his drill and goes out on a killing spree.
-Throughout the night, Reno kills a number of homeless people all over the city before returning home to sleep.
+Reno returns to his apartment, grabs his drill, and goes out on a killing spree.
+Throughout the night, Reno kills homeless people all over the city before returning home to sleep.

-Later on, Tony visits Reno's apartment to ask Reno to paint a portrait of him.
+Later, Tony visits Reno's apartment to ask Reno to paint a portrait of him.
 In exchange, Tony agrees to Reno's demand of $500 to cover his overdue rent.
 As Reno paints, Tony poses by playing his guitar and kissing Pamela.

-Next, we see a transient man upset in a nearby alley, who is later attacked and killed by Reno.
-Afterwards, Reno completes his painting, then wakes and notifies Pamela and Carol.
+Reno later kills an upset, transient man in a nearby alley.
+Afterward, Reno completes his painting, then wakes and notifies Pamela and Carol.

-The next day, Reno and Carol show the painting to Dalton who leaves after declaring it "unacceptable."
-Carol yells at Reno for sitting with a blank facial expression, which results in her leaving Reno for her ex-husband Stephen by the next morning.
+The next day, Reno and Carol show the painting to Dalton, who leaves after declaring it "unacceptable."
+Carol yells at Reno for sitting with a blank facial expression, which results in her leaving Reno for her ex-husband, Stephen, the following day.
 That evening, Reno calls Dalton and invites him to see another painting.
-When Dalton arrives as the Roosters are practising, a dressed-up Reno kills him with his drill.
+When Dalton arrives as the Roosters are practicing, a dressed-up Reno kills him with his drill.
 After visiting the Roosters, Pamela returns to the apartment where, upon the discovery of Dalton's body inside, she flees into the hallway before Reno grabs her.
-Pamela's fate is left ambiguous.

 Across town, Carol is back with Stephen at his apartment.
 She takes a shower while Stephen prepares tea.
 Reno enters the apartment, kills Stephen, and then hides his body behind a kitchen counter.
-Carol, exiting from her shower, walks to the bedroom where Reno is hiding underneath the bed covers.
-She turns off the lights, gets into bed, and tells Stephen to "come here..."; The film suddenly ends, leaving Carol's ultimate fate unknown.
+From her shower, Carol walks to the bedroom where Reno hides underneath the bed covers.
+She turns off the lights, gets into bed, and then tells Stephen to "come here."